JKWA/funx/README.md

 ### Comparison: Equality (`Eq`) and Ordering (`Ord`)

-Monex provides `Eq` and `Ord` modules for flexible, domain-specific equality and ordering of monadic values.
+Funx provides `Eq` and `Ord` modules for flexible, domain-specific equality and ordering of monadic values.

 #### Equality (`Eq`)